 - Agricultural Products Division

-Should a candidate not request a formula sheet for the relevant exam, there can be no recourse taken with SAIFM should the outcome of the exam not be a pass.
+Should a student not request a formula sheet for the relevant exam, or print it out for the remote online invigilation, no recourse can be taken against SAIFM should the outcome of the exam not be a competent (pass) mark.

 Enrolment and Payment